Alexios Mosele (general): Biography

 Gold coin of Byzantine emperor Constantine VI (r.
 780–797), depicting him and his mother and co-regent, Irene.
-Mosele supported Constantine against Irene in 790, but was imprisoned and blinded when she returned to absolute power in 792.
+Mosele supported Constantine against Irene in 790, but was imprisoned and blinded when she returned to power in 792.

 Alexios is the first known member of the Mosele/Mousele family of Armenian origin.
 In 790, he was the commander of the Vigla guard regiment, being the first known occupant of the office.
 In 790, after Constantine plotted against his mother to seize power, caused a controversy in the court, and after the conspiracy was discovered by Staurakios and told to Irene, she caused Constantine to be placed under house arrest and then ordered all the heads of the army and state, to swear an oath of loyalty to her, this action led to a revolt of Armeniac soldiers.
 In September of that year, Alexios Mosele was sent by the Empress-regent Irene of Athens (r.
 797–802) to deal with the soldiers of the Armeniac Theme, who had refused to swear an oath of loyalty which placed her before her son, Emperor Constantine VI (r.
 780–797).
 The Armeniacs, however, imprisoned their own general Nikephoros, declared Mosele their new commander, and acclaimed Constantine as the sole emperor.
 At the news of this, the other themes of Asia Minor followed suit in deposing their commanders and affirming Constantine as sole emperor.